Lattices of varieties of plactic-like monoids: Background

 Clearly, some of these properties are stronger than others.
 For example, an identity satisfying property \hlB{} also satisfies property \hlEo{}, as with the case of $xzxytx \approx xzyxtx$, but the converse does not necessarily hold, as with the case of $x^2y \approx xyx$.
 The following diagram illustrates the connections between these properties:

-These properties define equational theories of monoids (see, for example, \cite{gerhard_petrich_orthogroups} and \cite{sapir_finitely_based_monoids}).
-The authors have not found proofs for the cases of \hlEo{} and \hlEt{} in the literature, so we give them here for completion: Consider the four-element monoids $J^1$ and $\overleftarrow{J^1}$ given by the monoid presentations $\pres{a,b}{ab=0, ba=a,b^2=b}$ and $\pres{a,b}{ab=a, ba=0,b^2=b}$, respectively.
-It was shown by Edmunds \cite{edmunds_order_four} that these monoids are finitely based.
-We now show the following:
+These properties define equational theories (see, for example, \cite{gerhard_petrich_orthogroups} and \cite{sapir_finitely_based_monoids}), some of which are of finitely-generated varieties: Consider the four-element monoids $J^1$ and $\overleftarrow{J^1}$ given by the monoid presentations $\pres{a,b}{ab=0, ba=a,b^2=b}$ and $\pres{a,b}{ab=a, ba=0,b^2=b}$, respectively.
+On one hand, it was shown by Edmunds \cite{edmunds_order_four} that $J^1$ is finitely based by the set of identities

+On the other hand, Gusev and Vernikov \cite[Proposition~4.2]{gusev_vernikov_18_chain} showed that the equational theory defined by the dual set of these identities is described by \hlEo{}.
+From these two results, we obtain the following: